datvance/simple-google-photos-grid/readme.txt

  - Title: Heading of the widget on your site.
 Default to empty.
  - Album URL: The full URL to your public gallery on Google Photos.
 Ideally should be a short, "shared" link (such as https://photos.app.goo.gl/G8EOLs5YtESchh4g1), but any Google Photos URL should do.
  - Num Photos to Show: Even numbers probably work best.
 There's a maximum number, not sure what it is, but it's pretty low.
+ - Num Photos per Row: How many photos to show per row?
+Probably some number that works well with Num Photos.
  - Cache Interval (in minutes): How long to cache photo URLs before checking the album on Google again.
 0 for no cache.

 ## Shortcode